By: Colleen Andre, LMHC

 #3 Am I experiencing more or new physical discomforts?

 The mind is very powerful.
 You can have nothing physiologically wrong with you according to doctors or blood work, but you still feel pain.
 For example, you have frequent chest pains, difficulty breathing, stomach issues, or headaches.
 The list goes on and on.

 #4 Do these worries and fears prevent me from living a full and happy life?

 It is hard for you to relax and enjoy time with family/friends because of your worries.
 You have a difficult time concentrating at work, instead, you are consumed by fears of being judged or making a mistake.

 If you answered yes to any of these questions, you may be struggling with anxiety.
 You do not have to face anxiety alone.
-Call today at 407- 622-1770 for a free 15-minute consultation or make an appointment with me at Life Counseling Solutions.
+Call today at 407- 622-1770 for a free 15-minute consultation or book your first appointment with me here.

 About Colleen: Colleen values the importance of a comfortable and non-judgmental atmosphere.
 At the heart of her work, she seeks to create a safe environment in which clients can feel at ease while working through life’s difficulties.
 Her specialty is working with women and adolescents struggling with anger management, trauma, and anxiety.
 She also enjoys assisting those facing multicultural or racial issues.
 Ultimately, her goal is to help clients uncover the source of their distress so that they can begin to heal.
 See Colleen’s full bio.